create3000/x_ite/docs/_posts/components/Shape/Material.md

 ### SFFloat [in, out] **ambientIntensity** 0.2 <small>[0,1]</small>

 How much ambient omnidirectional light is reflected from all light sources.
+Interchange profile

+#### Hint

-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

 ### SFString [in, out] **ambientTextureMapping** ""